NASA-PDS/doi-ui/README.md

 The unzipped directory can also be configured to be published by an **apache** or **ngynx** server.

-**Troobleshooting:** a serve command is also available in anaconda, be careful not to use it instead of the npm serve.
+**Troubleshooting:** a serve command is also available in anaconda, be careful not to use it instead of the npm serve.

 ### SSH Tunnel to DOI Service